no10ds/DEPRECATED-rapid-infrastructure/README.md

 If you want to share your infrastructure values across your team then you can turn `rapid-infrastructure-config` into a private repo.

-### First time one-off setup (backend)
+### First time, one-off setup (backend)

-The first step is to set up an S3 backend so that we can store the infra-blocks' state in S3 and rely on DynamoDB lock mechanism to ensure infrastructure changes are applied atomically.
+The first step is to set up an S3 backend so that we can store the infra-blocks' state in S3 and rely on the DynamoDB lock mechanism to ensure infrastructure changes are applied atomically.

-To set up the S3 backend follow this steps:
+To set up the S3 backend follow these steps:

-- Replace the values in `backend.hcl` with your alternatives.
+- Replace the values in `backend.hcl` with your custom values (these can be any value you would like).
 They will be referenced to create the Terraform state components and used going forwards as the backend config.
 - In the root folder run ```make backend```, this will initialise Terraform by creating both the state bucket and dynamodb table in AWS.

 ### IAM User Setup (Optional)